arangodb/docs/site/content/http/documents/document-working-with-documents.md

           type: string
         required: true
         description: |+
-          Name of the *collection* in which the document is to be created.
+          Name of the `collection` in which the document is to be created.
         in: path
       - name: collection
         schema:
           type: string
         required: false
         description: |+
           The name of the collection.
-This is only for backward compatibility.
+This query parameter is only for backward compatibility.
-          In ArangoDB versions < 3.0, the URL path was */_api/document* and this query parameter was required.
+          In ArangoDB versions < 3.0, the URL path was `/_api/document` and this query parameter was required.
 This combination still works, but the recommended way is to specify the collection in the URL path.
         in: query